dentarg/auth0-blog/_posts/2017-06-02-whats-new-in-node8-and-npm5.markdown

 Currently, this is an experimental feature behind a flag.
 30 percent of JavaScript modules rely indirectly on native modules.

-Existing native modules are written in C/C++ and directly depend on V8 or [NAN](https://github.com/nodejs/nan) APIs.
+Existing native modules are written in C/C++ and directly depend on V8 or [Native Abstractions for Node.js (NAN)](https://github.com/nodejs/nan) APIs.
 This dependency requires native modules to be recompiled and updated for every major Node.js release.
 This is a burden for native modules maintainers.
 Furthermore, companies and products depending on these modules find it difficult to upgrade their Node.js versions in production because of potential massive code breakage.

 Now, the **N-API** is here to eliminate breakage of dependencies that happens between release lines with native modules.
 The full N-API functions can be found in the [documentation](https://nodejs.org/api/n-api.html).